 2008/09 UEFA Cup semi-finals

-Leading 2-1 after having lost the first leg in Bremen 1-0, Werder were grimly hanging onto their away goals advantage with eight minutes left when the ball hit some screwed-up paper – used in the Hamburg fans' pre-match choreography.
-HSV's Michael Gravgaard duly miscued a pass at the expense of a corner.
-Bremen scored from it, putting the tie beyond their fierce rivals, even if they did manage a reply.
+Werder were grimly hanging onto an away goals advantage at 2-1 up with eight minutes of the decider left when the ball hit some screwed-up paper, causing Michael Gravgaard to miscue a pass behind for a corner.
+Bremen promptly scored their third, putting the tie beyond their fierce rivals (who did albeit summon a reply).
 General manager Klaus Allofs snatched the paper ball at full time, saying: "This is coming with me to the Werder Bremen museum."

 2013/14 UEFA Europa League round of 16